JoeWrightNC/BarInventoryServer/README.md

 2. To install the various dependencies for this project run the following command inside the root directory of the cloned filed in your terminal/bash:

         `npm install`

+3. Initial the MySQL database utilizing the following file from the directory:

+        `seeds.sql`

 ## Commands to run application